-Ready for some cool, crisp autumn air and a bright expanse of colored leaves?
-While there are lots of options in the city to get your pumpkin picking, haunted train riding, corn maze fix, sometimes a relaxing fall drive is more your speed.
-So pack some pumpkin spiced snacks and hit the road.
+Ready for some cool, crisp autumn air and a bright expanse of colored leaves within a short drive from Los Angeles?
+There are lots of options in the city to get your pumpkin picking, haunted train riding, corn maze fix, but if a relaxing fall drive is more your speed, pack some pumpkin spiced snacks and hit the road.

 The best window in which to see fall colors in SoCal is the middle of October to early November.
 You can find more exact dates in the area you plan to visit by checking out this handy fall foliage predictor.
 Most locales offer ways to explore beyond driving—e.g. hiking, picnicking, apple picking, and more.